VanLoo-lab/Arborist/README.md

 - Assigns cells to their most probable clones and computes the posterior probability of assignment to each clone in the tree.
 - Computes the likelihood of each tree.
 - Outputs ranked trees and cell assignments.
+- Functions to compute the cell mutational burden (cmb) on the output of `arborist` for additional valdiation.

 ---